Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Barrett Minimalist Modular Sofa 4.4 Balanced seat depth/height; clean silhouette Less sink-in softness than "cloud" styles Mixed-use rooms that want a tidier look
+Barrett Minimalist Modular Sofa 4.4 Balanced depth and height; clean track-arm profile Less sink-in softness than cloud-style sofas Mixed-use rooms and shared daily seating

-Benjamin Power Reclining Sofa Set 4.2 Power recline + headrest adjust; built-in charging Warmer surface; large footprint Media rooms and long viewing sessions
+Benjamin Power Reclining Sofa Set 4.2 Power recline, adjustable headrest, built-in charging Warmer surface; large footprint Media rooms and long viewing sessions

 Testing Team Takeaways